Ernst Krenkel Memorial

 Sponsors are welcome (contact Organizing Committee).

-full exchange.
+exchange.
 A single file must be attached to one email.
-Name
+Name the file "CALL.CBR"

-by any participant: if this is required, send a request to the Contest
+participant: if this is required, send a request to the Contest Committee.

 Contest home page on the Internet: raem.srr.ru